mako-framework/docs/08_learn_more/00_validation.md

 ];
 ```

-> Note that wildcard rules will only be added if the input field(s) actually exists.
+> Note: Wildcard rules will only be added if the input field(s) actually exists.

 #### <a id="usage:conditional_rules" href="#usage:conditional_rules">Conditional rules sets</a>